 As a practicing psychologist in Washington DC, I am dedicated to serving the mental health needs of area professionals, students, and families.
 I have been named one of Washington’s Top Doctors by Washingtonian Magazine and spend my time helping clients face and manage the anxiety and stressors of their life ideally with more confidence and balance.
-I have been in been in the field for almost 25 years and have had the privilege of helping hundreds of clients over that time.
+I have been in the field for more than 25 years and have had the privilege of helping hundreds of clients over that time.

 What I’ve noticed